 Australian pensions paid overseas are paid at a proportional rate reflecting the length of working life residence in Australia.
 For claims since 1 July 2014, a person with 35 years residence during 'working life' (between age 16 and Age Pension age) could be paid a full pension (subject to the means test).
 With less than 35 years, the rate is worked out on a proportional basis.
 For example, a person with 20 years working life residence would receive 20/35ths (or 57 per cent of the pension rate); a person with 12 years working life residence would receive 12/35ths (or 34 per cent).

 The income and assets test also apply.
 A person with 35 years of working life residence in Australia could still receive only a part pension if their income or assets exceeded the threshold limits.
-For more information about the current income and assets limits, visit the Department of Human Services website.
+For more information about the current income and assets limits, visit the Services Australia website.

 When an Australian pension is paid overseas a concession may apply on the proportion of any contributory Danish benefit received which is counted as income for the income test.
 This also applies to pensions granted without the assistance of the Agreement.
 Any personal allowance paid under the Social Pensions Act of Denmark is disregarded from the Australian income test.

 Following are some examples of how the Agreement assists people living in Denmark.

 A 68-year-old man who lived in Australia for 20 years during working live is now living in Denmark and is already receiving a Danish benefit.
 He left Australia before reaching age pension age.